-Upon receiving a course assignment for On-Campus Summer Programs, you will receive instructions for accessing and submitting CTY’s medical form.
-Every student attending Summer Programs must have a CTY Medical Form completed annually and signed by a physician.
+Upon receiving a course assignment for summer On-Campus Programs, you will receive instructions for accessing and submitting CTY’s medical form.
+Every student attending summer On-Campus Programs must have a CTY Medical Form completed annually and signed by a physician.
 The medical form is completed online via the link to the system in MyCTY.
 To access the form, log into as a parent and select "On-Campus Programs" from the .
 Then select "CTY Medical Form."

 To complete the CTY medical form you will need to provide emergency contact information, consent to treatment, immunization records, medical history, physical examination results, TB screening and test results (if applicable), allergies and adverse reactions, medical and prescription insurance information (if available), consent for CTY staff to distribute non-prescription medications, and a list of any medications your child needs to take while at CTY.